-1. Fill out the admission application and submit all copies of the following documents:

-- a.
-Passport or Birth Certificate

-- b.
-Social Security Card (if any)

-- c.
-Alien Registration Identification Card

-- i.
-From Immigration Office and Immigration Board Authorization

-- ii.
-Document (Immigration Verification of Status authorization to attend ASCC)

-2. Applicants under the age of 18 must submit one of the following

-- a.
-High School Diploma

-- b.
-General Education Diploma (GED)

-- c.
-Secondary School Certificate if entering from a non-U.S. System
+- 1. Fill out the admission application and submit all copies of the following documents: - a.
+Passport or Birth Certificate. - b.
+Social Security Card (if any) - c.
+Alien Registration Identification Card. - i.
+From Immigration Office and Immigration Board Authorization. - ii.
+Document (Immigration Verification of Status authorization to attend ASCC). - 2.
+Applicants under the age of 18 must submit one of the following: - a.
+High School Diploma or active enrollment in Early Admissions. - b.
+General Education Diploma (GED). - c.
+Secondary School Certificate if entering from a non-U.S. System.